Break-Through-Tech/KPMG-1F-ai-research-intelligence-agent-for-business-insight-translation/README.md

 ## 👩🏽‍💻 **Setup and Installation**

-**Provide step-by-step instructions so someone else can run your code and reproduce your results.
-Depending on your setup, include:**

-* How to clone the repository
-* How to install dependencies
-* How to set up the environment
-* How to access the dataset(s)
-* How to run the notebook or scripts
 Python 3.10+ installed (python.org)
 Git installed
 VS Code (team's standard IDE), or your editor of choice